-- 4. When using flux-cored wire, the end of the Flux Gun should be tilted so that wire is angled anywhere in-between straight on and 15° in the direction you are welding.
-The amount of tilt is called the drag angle. - The Contact Tip should remain within 1/2" of the work surface.
-This distance is called CTWD - Contact Tip to Work Distance.
+- 5. The end of torch should be tilted so that wire is angled anywhere in-between straight on and 15° in the direction you are welding.
+The amount of tilt is called the drag angle. - 6.
+The welding wire should extend no more than $^{1}/{2}$ " past the tip. - This distance is called stickout or CTWD - Contact Tip to Work Distance.

-Flux-Cored Wire

-Note: If Welder is used too long, the Overload Indicator lights up and the unit automatically shuts down.
-The Welder automatically returns to service after cooling off.
-Should this occur, rest the Flux Gun on an electrically nonconductive, heat-proof surface, such as a concrete slab, away from the ground clamp.

-Allow the Welder to cool with the Power Switch on, so that the internal Fan will help cool the Welder.

-When the Overload Indicator is no longer lit and the Welder can be used again, use shorter welding periods and longer rest periods to help prevent needless wear.
+Note: If Welder is used too long, the amber Overload Indicator will light and the Welder Torch will shut off until the welder cools.
+If this happens, rest the Torch on an electrically non-conductive, heat-resistant surface, such as a concrete slab, well clear of the ground clamp.
+Wait about 8-10 minutes with the Power Switch ON for the welder to cool.
+When the welder can be used again, use shorter welding periods and longer rest periods to help prevent needless wear.

-6. After welding the test weld on a piece of scrap for a few seconds, stop, and check your progress.
+7. After welding the test weld on a piece of scrap for a few seconds, stop, and check your progress.
 Clean, then compare your weld's appearance with the diagrams and descriptions in the Welding Tips section starting on the next page.
-After making any necessary adjustments, continue to weld while carefully following the DUTY CYCLE guidelines as explained on page 15.
+After making any necessary adjustments, continue to weld while carefully following the DUTY CYCLE guidelines as explained on page 20.